Townsel77/Termux-sudo/README.md

 **Installing sudo**

-1. Download sudo to phone and extract
+1. Clone termux-sudo or download to phone and extract
 2. Open Termux
 3. Install a dependency needed for sudo:
    ```pkg install ncurses-utils```